mariakalimeri/tardigrade/content/authors/maria/_index.md

 - Data visualization
 - Traveling home to Greece (I promise to keep biking to work till zero-emission planes are here)
-- Goofing around with my son
+- Goofing around with my sons
 education:
   courses:
   - course: PhD in Computational Biophysics